 37. Your overall grade point average:

 0 Below 2.5

 0 2.5 - 2.9

 0 3.0 - 3.4

 0 3.5 - 3.7

 0 Above 3.7

 38. This course is:

 0 An Elective

 0 Required for major/minor

 0 Required for core

 39. Student's Class Year:

 0 Freshmen

 0 Sophomore

 0 Junior

 0 Senior

 0 Special/Post-Grad/Other

 40. Student's Expected Grade:

 0 A

 0 B

 0 C

 0 D

 0 Fail

 0 Pass

-ILINE COMPONENTS My expectations for the distance (caline) education portion of this source were met.
+ON ILINE COMPONENTS

-41. My expectations for the distance (online) education portion of this course were met.
+My expectations for the distance (online) education portion of this course were met.

 0 Strongly Disagree

 0 Disagree

 0 Somewhat Disagree

 0 Undecided Or Neutral

 0 Somewhat Agree

 0 Agree

 0 Strongly Agree

-40 O Unable to Judge
+0 Unable to Judge

 42. Faculty-student engagement/interaction was what I expected for an online course.

 0 Strongly Disagree

 0 Disagree

 0 Somewhat Disagree

 0 Undecided or Neutral

 43. Overall, I was satisfied with the technology used for this course.

 0 Strongly Disagree

 0 Disagree

 0 Somewhat Disagree

 0 Undecided Or Neutral

 0 Somewhat Agree

 0 Agree

 0 Strongly Agree

-0 Unable To Judge44.
-Instructor monitoring and feedback of student progress was delivered using appropriate technology.
+0 Unable To Judge Instructor monitoring and feedback of student progress was delivered using appropriate hnology.

 0 Strongly Disagree

 0 Disagree

 0 Somewhat Disagree

 0 Undecided Or Neutral

 0 Somewhat Agree

-O Agree
+0 Agree

 0 Strongly Agree

-0 Unable To Judge

-45. The technology used for course content delivery, lectures, PowerPoint, etc. was acceptable.
+45. $\boldsymbol{0}$ Unable To Judge The technology used for course content delivery, lectures, PowerPoint, etc. was acceptable.

 0 Strongly Disagree

 0 Disagree

 0 Somewhat Disagree

 0 Undecided Or Neutral

 0 Somewhat Agree

 0 Agree

 0 Strongly Agree

 0 Unable To Judge

 46. Homework and case assignments were what I expected for an online course.

 0 Strongly Disagree

 0 Disagree

 0 Somewhat Disagree

 0 Undecided Or Neutral

 0 Somewhat Agree

-0 Agree
+O Agree

 0 Strongly Agree

 0 Unable To Judge

 47. Presentation of homework and cases by the student, as part of the course requirements, were made using appropriate technology.

-0 Strongly Disagree
+O Strongly Disagree

 0 Disagree

 0 Somewhat Disagree

 0 Undecided Or Neutral

 0 Somewhat Agree

 0 Agree

+-

 0 Strongly Agree

-0 Unable To Judge
+0 Unable To Judge48.

-4 48.
 I felt connected to the instructor and other students in this course.

 0 Strongly Disagree

 0 Disagree

 0 Somewhat Disagree

 0 Undecided Or Neutral

 0 Somewhat Agree

 0 Agree

 0 Strongly Agree

 0 Unable To Judge

 What can be done to improve online services at King's College?

 Please indicate the important characteristics of this instructor/course which have been most valuable to your learning experience.

 Please indicate characteristics of this instructor/course which you felt are most important for him/her to work on improving (particularly aspects not covered by the rating items).

-I Please use the additional space to clarify any of your responses or to make other comments.
+Please use the additional space to clarify any of your responses or to make other comments.

--